JuliaDynamics/ConcurrentSim.jl/docs/source/topical_guides/5_shared_resources.rst

   run(env, 55.0)

 The constructors :func:`Put(cont::Container, amount::T, priority::Int64=0) <Put>` and :func:`Get(cont::Container, amount::T, priority::Int64=0) <Get>` create respectively events to put and to get an amount of fuel.
 The function :func:`level(cont::Container) <level>` returns the amount of fuel still in the tank.

+Priorities can be given to a put or a get event by setting the argument ``priority``.